Armaan Franklin

-Armaan Franklin (born November 17, 2000) is an American professional basketball player for Limoges CSP of the LNB Pro A. He played college basketball for the Indiana Hoosiers and the Virginia Cavaliers.
+Armaan Franklin (born November 17, 2000) is an American professional basketball player for Rasta Vechta of the Basketball Bundesliga.
+He played college basketball for the Indiana Hoosiers and the Virginia Cavaliers.

 High school career

 Franklin was a three-year starter for the Cathedral Irish in Indianapolis, who was coached by Jason Delaney, and led them to a 19–5 record as a junior.
 He averaged 10.0 points and 3.0 rebounds as a sophomore and 23.0 points, 7.8 rebounds, and 3.8 assists per game as a junior.
 Following his junior year, he was part of the core team of Indiana Junior All-Stars was part of the Supreme 15 All-State underclass team as chosen by the Indiana Basketball Coaches Association.
 Franklin averaged 23.8 points, 7.5 rebounds and 2.3 steals per game as a senior in 2018–19.
 He registered 23 points, 7.8 rebounds and 3.8 assists per game as a junior in 2017–18.